Legandy/SamuraiTitan/README.md

 ### Activation
-Select your Titan within the additional 3 Titan slots provided by <a href="https://northstar.thunderstore.io/package/The_Peepeepoopoo_man/Titanframework/">Peepee.TitanFramework</a>.
+Select your Titan within the additional 3 Titan slots provided by <a href="https://northstar.thunderstore.io/package/The_Peepeepoopoo_man/Titanframework/">Peepee.TitanFramework</a>. <br>
-The variant selection is a submenu and will appear after selecting Samurai.
+The variant selection is a submenu and will appear after selecting Samurai. <br>
 There is no other visual confirmation than the name change in the loadout screen.